ROCm/half/README.txt

     libc++ and newer, overridable with 'HALF_ENABLE_CPP11_CSTDINT').

-  - Certain C++11 single-precision mathematical functions from <cmath> for their half-precision counterparts to work (enabled for libstdc++ 4.3, libc++ and newer, overridable with 'HALF_ENABLE_CPP11_CMATH').
+  - Certain C++11 single-precision mathematical functions from <cmath> for their half-precision counterparts to work (enabled for VC++ 2013, libstdc++ 4.3, libc++ and newer, overridable with 'HALF_ENABLE_CPP11_CMATH').

   - Hash functor 'std::hash' from <functional> (enabled for VC++ 2010, libstdc++ 4.3, libc++ and newer, overridable with 'HALF_ENABLE_CPP11_HASH').

-The library has been tested successfully with Visual C++ 2005-2012, gcc 4.4-4.7 and clang 3.1.
+The library has been tested successfully with Visual C++ 2005-2013, gcc 4.4-4.7 and clang 3.1.
 Please contact me if you have any problems, suggestions or even just success testing it on other platforms.